THE THING SATAN FEARS MOST

 Then we find the Lord Jesus works with us.

-Teaching them to observe all things whatsoever I have commanded you: and, lo, I am with you alway, even unto the end of the world.
+“teaching them to observe all things that I have commanded you; and lo, I am with you always, even to the end of the age.”
 Amen.
 (Matthew 28:20)

-And they went forth, and preached every where, the Lord working with them, and confirming the word with signs following.
+And they went out and preached everywhere, the Lord working with them and confirming the word through the accompanying signs.
 Amen.
 (Mark 16:20)

 We understand from the above the Lord is with us as we go forth to preach the Gospel of the Kingdom.
 However, this is true provided we are seeking the Lord and doing His will.
 We must continually be having an encounter with Him, not just blindly attempting to fulfill the Great Commission in our own wisdom and strength.